 The payload can be stolen or tampered with in such a way so as to be weaponized.
 A person anticipating delivery of a legitimately ordered parcel receives instead a bomb, a life-threatening toxin, or an extortion or ransom demand.

-Professional cyber attackers do what they do for one of two reasons: either they seek to target an individual or a specific group with the intent to do them harm, or they seek to covertly gather information which can be monetized.
-Drones and their easily exploited vulnerabilities provide a vast new array of opportunities for such individuals.
+Professional cyber attackers do what they do for one of two reasons: either to target an individual or a specific group with the intent to do harm, or to covertly gather information which can be monetized.
+Drones and their easily exploited vulnerabilities provide a vast new array of opportunities for malicious actors.

 Some drones, such as those used for law enforcement and border patrol, carry a payload of sophisticated visual and electronic surveillance equipment.
 Such equipment, in legitimate hands, is intended to keep citizens safe and aid in the capture of criminals.
-But the data feeds and communications of drones are easy to override, putting the drones into the hands of stalkers, drug traffickers, corporate spies, and thieves hoping to look over your shoulder as you conduct business at an ATM.
-Data gathered by law enforcement agents can be stolen or redirected.
+But the data feeds and communications of drones are easy to override, putting the drones into the hands of stalkers, drug traffickers, corporate spies and thieves hoping to look over your shoulder as you conduct an ATM transaction.
+Likewise, data gathered by law enforcement agents can be stolen or redirected.

 Building an effective drone threat model requires that you think about how information can be breached and monetized or used to harm specific individuals.